One schema.

 preferences#preferences

-Optional object containing platform specific preferences (with a few shared properties).
+Object containing platform specific preferences (with a few shared properties).

 Modularity.
 Each lexicon is independent.
 Use them together for full support, or implement only what your platform requires.